 'Supernatural' Season 9 Premiere Recap: Oh.
 My.
 Angel.

-In the Supe-verse, God is nothing more than an absentee father, and one angel in particular is the force behind all of Dean's prayers.
+In the Supe-verse, God is nothing more than an absentee father, and one angel in particular is the reason for all of Dean's prayers and his faith.
 Jensen Ackles turns in beautiful work as he prays for Castiel to return, and essentially begs for Sam's life.
 It's a shame that in a divinely appointed chapel, complete with sunshine streaming onto the altar, that Castiel cannot hear him.
 Desperate, Dean sends out an SOS to all angels, hoping one of them to be able to heal his brother.
 Dozens of angels answer the call.
-Unfortunately, most of them want to bash Dean's pretty, pretty face in to get to the presumed traitor Castiel except for one well-meaning one named Ezekiel (Tamoh Penikett).
-He's a gentle, polished angel, who doesn't seem to fit in his ruggedly handsome, leather-and-hoodie clad vessel.
+Unfortunately, most of them want to bash Dean's pretty, pretty face in order to get to the presumed traitor Castiel except for a well-meaning angel named Ezekiel (Tamoh Penikett).
+He's a gentle, polished angel, who doesn't seem to fit his leather-and-hoodie clad vessel.
 He admires Castiel, promises to help Sam, but he was injured in the fall.
 What does that mean for a failing Sam?